ansys/pyturbowizard/tts_documentation/ConfigFile.md

 "functions":
     {
       "setup": "setup_01",
+      "numerics": "numerics_bp_all_2305",
       "initialization": "init_hybrid_01",
-      "numerics": "numerics_01",
       "postproc": "post_01",
       "parametricstudy": "study_01"
     },
 ```
-**Notes:**
+Currently the following functions and corresponding options are available:
+- "setup":
+  - Specify setup function
+  - Available functions:
+    - **"setup_01" (default):** standard setup
+- "numerics":
+  - Specify numeric settings
+  - Available functions:
+    - "numerics_defaults": Use Fluent default settings
+    - "numerics_bp_tn_2305": Use turbo best practice settings from May 2023 in combination with Fluent default discretization-schemes
+    - **"numerics_bp_all_2305" (default):** Use turbo best practice settings from May 2023, additionally set explicitly all discretization-schemes to second order
+- "initialization":
+  - Specify initialization settings
+  - Available functions:
+    - "init_standard_01": standard initialization, using inlet data as reference
+    - **"init_hybrid_01" (default):** Hybrid initialization, using standard "init_standard_01" for pre-initialization
+    - "init_fmg_01": FMG initialization, using standard "init_standard_01" for pre-initialization
+- "postproc":
+  - Specify postproc function
+  - Available functions:
+    - **"post_01" (default):** standard postprocessing
+- "parametricstudy":
+  - Specify parametricstudy function
+  - Available functions:
+    - **"study_01" (default):** standard parametricstudy

-- If the section 'functions' is not defined the default functions are used.
+**Note: If the section 'functions' is not defined the default functions are used.**
-- Currently only the default routines are available for the setup.

 ### Launch Options
 Under the section ``` launching ```, different options for launching options for Fluent can be specified, like the version, number of processes and single or double precision solver.